kildom/con-reg-exp/docs/overview.md

 }
 ```

-If the interpolated value is VRE, error will be thrown.
+If the interpolated value is *CRE*, error will be thrown.
 If it is not a string, it will be converted to string.

 ### Expression interpolation

-You can reuse VRE expression in another expression.
+You can reuse *CRE* expression in another expression.
-The input expression must be a VRE expression created with the `vre` tag or a string.
+The input expression must be a *CRE* expression created with the `cre` tag or a string.
-There is a slide difference between interpolating VRE expression and a string:
+There is a slide difference between interpolating *CRE* expression and a string:

-* Interpolated VRE expression becomes an atom, so, for example, adding `repeat`
+* Interpolated *CRE* expression becomes an atom, so, for example, adding `repeat`
   quantifier will affect entire interpolated expression.
   The `ignoreCase`, `unicode` and `legacy` flags must be the same in both
   expressions.
 JavaScript does not allow to change RegExp flags in the middle of